-I-5: Exclusion of Medicaid Payment for Room and Board

-- O No services under this waiver are furnished in residential settings other than the private residence of the individual. - As specified in Appendix C, the State furnishes waiver services in residential settings other than the personal home of the individual. - b.
-Method for Excluding the Cost of Room and Board Furnished in Residential Settings.
-The following describes the methodology that the State uses to exclude Medicaid payment for room and board in residential settings:

-SSI payments are used for room and board costs in adult foster homes, DD domiciliary homes, adult residential care homes, and expanded adult residential care homes.

-All services rates that are billed by providers exclude room and board costs.
-The fiscal agent will only pay the rates that are loaded into HPMMIS and cannot override the rates to allow for any room or board costs.

-When a participant receives respite, the participant's pro-rated SSI room and board costs that are normally paid by the participant to the routine caregiver are paid to the respite caregiver.
+• None of the specified sources of funds contribute to the non-federal share of computable waiver costs The following source(s) are used Check each that applies: Health care-related taxes or fees Provider-related donations ☐ Federal funds For each source of funds indicated above, describe the source of the funds in detail: Appendi: x I: Financial Accountability I-5: Exclusion of Medicaid Payment for Room and Board a.
+Serv vices Furnished in Residential Settings.
+Select one: 0 U No services under this waiver are furnished in residential settings other than the private residence of the individual. • As specified in Appendix C, the state furnishes waiver services in residential settings other than the personal home of the individual. hod for Excluding the Cost of Room and Board Furnished in Residential Settings.
+The following describes the nodology that the state uses to exclude Medicaid payment for room and board in residential settings: payments are used for room and board costs in adult foster homes, DD domiciliary homes, adult residential care hon nes, and expanded adult residential care homes.
+411 services rates that are billed by providers exclude room and board costs.
+The fiscal agent will only pay the rates that loaded into HPMMIS and cannot override the rates to allow for any room or board costs.
+Who en a participant receives respite, the participant's pro-rated SSI room and board costs that are normally paid by the ticipant to the routine caregiver are paid to the respite caregiver. r.
+70 V V V V V V V V V V V V V V V V V V V

-I-6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver
+1-6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver